thrivemind360/content-ops-starter/content/pages/empty.md

       *   Simple, practical strategies you can start using today.

-      This book is not just about pain - it is about reclaiming your life.
+      This book is not just about pain relief - it is about reclaiming your life.

       Get your copy HERE.